CoderDam/encyclo/README.md

 # encyclo
-PHP-AJAX project for a webdev encyclopedia that O'Clock students and teachers can suplement
+PHP-AJAX project for a webdev encyclopedia that O'Clock students and teachers can supplement.
+Online here: www.garnes.one/encyclo